 Did you also know that we human beings have three minds?
 Scientists found out that besides our brain as our primary nervous system (NS) we also have a secondary NS in our intestines, a tertiary NS in our heart, and probably even a fourth, albeit passive, NS in our muscles!

-Now take a look at this incredible YouTube video about people with awesome knife chopping and cutting skills and how that relates to the 3 brains in our bodies.
-It is very clear now that the 3 nervous systems and possibly even the neurons in our muscles (i.e. muscle memory) works in tandem to allow us to have stunning abilities like this.
+It is very clear now that the 3 nervous systems and possibly even the neurons in our muscles (i.e. muscle memory) works in tandem to allow us to have stunning abilities.

 Sparring essentially trains all of your nervous systems to get familiar with various fighting scenarios and apply the appropriate response ta o near-surgical precision that makes you an awesome fighter.